cover-me/qtplot/README.md

 	0.000000000000e+00	0	0	0
 	2.000000000000e+01	0	0	0

-Lines start with a "#" ara comment lines containing meta information.
+Lines start with a "#" are comment lines containing meta information.

-The rest are data.
-Data is obtained with a N-dimensional scan.
-Each dimension corresponds to a coordinate column (a column with a type of "coordinate").
+The rest is data.
+Data is obtained by a N-dimensional scan.
+Each dimension of the scan corresponds to a coordinate column in the data (a column with a "type" of "coordinate").
 For example, if one scans V_bias and V_gate, the setting values of V_bias and V_gate would be the coordinate columns.
 This program uses coordinate columns to determine how points of each line in data are arranged to plot a 2d figure.

 ### .dat file (QCoDeS)